stjude-rust-labs/sprocket/crates/README.md

 using features and are generally re-exported crates without the `wdl-` (or `wdl_`) prefix.

+This repository contains crates that can be used to work with WDL within your own Rust projects—if you're looking for a command-line tool built on top of these crates instead, you should check out [`sprocket`].

 ### Convenience Crate

 Most users should prefer selecting a version of the convenience crate and